 Trash Bag Spider Webs

-I ended up buying two sizes of bags to vary the size of the spider webs I hung on my porch.
-I used 30 gallon and 40 gallon trash bags, but you could use bigger or smaller depending on the look you want and the amount of space you are trying to cover.
+I ended up buying two sizes of trash bags to vary the size of the spider webs I hung on my porch.
+I used 30 gallon and 40 gallon trash bags, but you could use bigger or smaller, depending on the look you want and the amount of space you are trying to cover.

 Step 3: Fold your triangle in half.
 Fold it in half again.